ChrisWiegman/kana/README.md

 1. Clone this repo `git clone git@github.com:ChrisWiegman/kana-cli.git`
 2. CD into the repo and run `make install`

-Assuming you have Go properly setup with GOBIN in your system path, you should now be able to use Kana.
+Assuming you have Go properly setup with `GOBIN` in your system path, you should now be able to use Kana.
 Run `kana version` to test.

 # Using Kana

 At it's most basic you can start a zero-config Kana site by running `kana start` in your terminal.
-This will create a new Kana site based on your current directory name and open it in your default browser.
-If it is the first time you've run Kana it will also install it's root CA in your Mac's system store.
+This will create a new Kana site based on your current directory and open it in your default browser.
+If you're on Mac and it is the first time you've run Kana it will also install it's root CA in your Mac's system store.

 Kana relies on [Traefik](https://traefik.io) to map real domains to local sites.
 You can run as many sites as you need and each will be mapped to a subdomain of _sites.kana.li_.